 - Copays on basics

 - Most policies will not cover the basic materials needed for a complete pair of glasses in full.
 The three things required for glasses are a frame, the material a lens is made from, and the prescription type.
-Generally, at least one of these items will not be fully cover and incur a copay.
+Generally, at least one of these items will not be fully covered and incur a copay.

 - Additionally, most vision plans have a standard copay for materials that take effect even if the standard materials would be covered completely.